We Have Doubled our Holding in EXR – Mongolian Gas Exploration to Accelerate

 Rather than cancelling the planned SPP, the Board decided to scale back the Placement to $1.65 million (plus another $100,000 earmarked for directors, subject to shareholder approval).

-This decision meant that all existing shareholders still had the chance to participate in what the Board thought to be (and what proved to be) an attractive investment opportunity.
+This decision meant that all existing shareholders still had the chance to participate in what the Board thought to be (and what has proved to be) an attractive investment opportunity.

 EXR today reported that its SPP was also massively oversubscribed with applications totalling over $2.9 million – almost nine times the $250,000 target.